rutujasd26/frontend-case-study/README.md

 Feel free to fork this repository and contribute with new features or improvements!

 ## License
-This project is open-source and available under the MIT License.
+This project is not open-source and available under Rutuja Dere.

 =======
 # Getting Started with Create React App